supertopher/unix-starter-kit/READ_ME.md

 *	Using the man pages to effectively understand commands you don't know in UNIX
 *	Understand how to use the pipe operator
-*	Manipulate the PATH
+*	Manipulating the PATH
-*	Install and debug new executables within your own environment
+*	Installing and debuging new executables within your own environment

 ## Release Zero